 Washington Island Forum

-For more than thirty years the Washington Island Forum has provided a week of retreat with study, worship, community and fun on Washington Island off the tip of Door County, Wisconsin.
+For more than forty years the Washington Island Forum has provided a week of retreat with study, worship, community and fun on Washington Island off the tip of Door County, Wisconsin.
 Quality presenters and worship and music leaders help make this a premiere offering early each summer.
 For information on a coming Forum see our Events Page.

 Week of Prayer for Christian Unity